Govt seeks Par nod for extra spending of Rs 1.07 lakh cr; Rs 15K cr towards fertilizer subsidy | Business

 For payment towards fertilizer subsidy, the government has sought additional fund to the tune of Rs 14,902 crore and Rs 13,049 crore for capital infusion in National Bank for Financing Infrastructure and Development.
 This also includes Rs 5,000 crore as grant in aid.

-There are four public sector general insurance companies-- New India Assurance Company, National Insurance Company Limited (NICL), United India Insurance Company Limited (UIICL) and Oriental Insurance Company Limited (OICL).
+There are four public sector general insurance companies-- New India Assurance Company, National Insurance Company Ltd (NICL), United India Insurance Company Ltd (UIICL) and Oriental Insurance Company Ltd (OICL).

 The government has also sought funds for recapitalisation of Regional Rural Banks, the third and final batch of supplementary demands for grants said.